Nikkei falls in thin trade before British election, Comey testimony

-TOKYO, June 7 Japanese stocks barely moved in thin trade on Wednesday as investors continued to shun riskier assets ahead of potentially market moving global events later this week.
+TOKYO, June 7 (Reuters) - Japanese stocks barely moved in thin trade on Wednesday as investors continued to shun riskier assets ahead of potentially market moving global events later this week.

 The Nikkei was flat in choppy trade, ending at 19,984.62 points.